 MSc students Chemistry or LST.
-Before the start of the research training project, the student has attended the mandatory safety instructions (Introduction MSc Chemistry/LST in September and February each year) and a fire fighting practical instruction.
+Before the start of the research training project, the student has attended the mandatory safety instructions (introduction MSc Chemistry/LST in September and February each year), including a fire fighting practical instruction for students without a BSc from the Leiden University Faculty of Science.

 can perform a literature study on a topic of research.